 - 3.1 This section looks at the Council's past housing delivery performance and explores the challenges facing key stakeholders in bringing forward residential developments in the district. - 3.2 Prior to LPP1, the South East Plan (SEP) identified the required level of housing growth for the district; 4,400 (220dpa) between 2006 and 2026.
-LPP1 requires a minimum 6,926 net additional dwellings (345dpa) to be built within Lewes district between 2010 and 2030.
-This is a significant uplift in the level of housing to be built.
+LPP1 required a minimum 6,926 net additional dwellings (345dpa) to be built within Lewes district between 2010 and 2030.
+This is a significant uplift in the level of housing required. - 3.3 As set out in paragraphs 2.8 and 2.9 above, the LPP1 housing requirement figure is now disaggregated to outside and inside the SDNP.
+The housing requirement figure for outside the SDNP is 5,494 net dwellings (274.1dpa). - 3.4 When reading the content of this Action Plan, it should be born in mind that Lewes district is covered by two local planning authorities; Lewes District Council and the SDNPA.
+This presents challenges in marrying the aspirations and objectives of district-wide strategies with two Local Plans that cover different geographical areas and produced with the influence of different priorities.

-Completions
+Housing Completions